 To learn about one collaborative project between Occupational Therapy and Industrial Design students, watch the video below.

 At the core of the PhilaU program is the perspective that the goal of occupational therapy is to assist individuals to participate as fully as possible in all the occupations that are important to them, regardless of their health condition or developmental status.

 At the start of the first semester, OT students identify a client with whom they will work throughout the program.
 Students complete client-based assignments each semester and develop a relationship that is both supportive and educational.
 These as well as other activities embedded in coursework provide the content for students to build their portfolios and generate their unique practice platforms.
-Students integrate OT concepts with their experiences, and defend their practice platforms in a culminating capstone presentation.
+Students integrate OT concepts with their experiences, and present their practice platforms in a culminating capstone presentation.